MacOwen/Data-Structures-And-Algorithms/README.md

 # Data Structures and Algorithms

-This is a collection of commonly used data structures and algorithms, written from scratch.
+This is a collection of commonly used data structures and algorithms, implemented from scratch.

 Solutions are in Python, C, and C++.
 I may add other languages as well in the future.